Awesome-Creators/vueposu/README.md

 ## 📦 INSTALLATION

-vueposu supports both Vue 3 and 2, but if you are using `Vue 2` must ensure installed `@vue/composition-api`.
+Vueposu supports both Vue 3 and 2, but if you are using `Vue 2` must ensure installed `@vue/composition-api`.

 ### Vue 3